MGIB Chapter 1606 (Reserves/Guard)

 - JMU form, Request for Veterans Educational Benefits

-- If you wish to request benefits for an upcoming semester or session, you will need to complete the JMU form and return to a School Certifying Official in the Registrar's Office in Warren Hall.
+- The JMU Request form and return to a School Certifying Official in the Registrar's Office in the Student Success Center.
 It will be emailed to you during registration and requires an advisor signature for any course needed for your major.

-If you have received Chapter 1606 benefits at another college or university within the past year, you will need to provide:
+If you have received Chapter 1606 benefits at another college or university, you will need to provide:

-- After receiving this letter, the student must CERTIFY school attendance in either VA's Web Automated Verification of Enrollment (W.A.V.E.) online system or by phone with the Interactive Voice Response (IVR) at 877-823-2378 to release VA payments.
-Certifying attendance, after the initial period, MUST be completed on the last calendar day of every month that the student attends classes.
+After receiving this letter, the student must VERTIFY school attendance in either VA's Web Automated Verification of Enrollment (W.A.V.E.) online system or by phone with the Interactive Voice Response (IVR) at 877-823-2378 to release VA payments.
+Vertifying attendance, after the initial period, MUST be completed on the last calendar day of every month that the student attends classes.

 The W.A.V.E.S. online system permits students to perform a multitude of functions, including: